eleijonmarck/FFCG.Leijon.Movies/README.md

 # FFCG.Leijon.Movies
 <img align="right" class="img-responsive" src="mce7_lg.jpg">

-Composable.Monolithic is a framework for [Composability](https://en.wikipedia.org/wiki/Composability) in Software Development available for .NET.
+Movies is a framework used for **Azure-Big-Data-Analytics-React-To-Angular-Agiling-In-Buzziniesss-Development-With-Consent-To-Upppper-Management** available for .NET.

 Current version is 1.0, released in 2014.

-[TOC]

 ## Overview
 * [Use Case](doc/md/usage.md) — Overview of the projects use case and why it's being done.